 The United States sits at #5 on the list of countries with developing green tech info and application.
 California is the state with the largest portion of this industry, using almost half of the US investments there.
 Germany, Canada, South Korea, Ireland, and the United Kingdom also sit on the list of countries making forward movement in the area of environmental technology.

 As time passes, these countries will hopefully be leaders and mentors for other governments and states which need direction and assistance in developing their own systems of sustainable living.
-As businesses seek to invest in such green industries, it is likely that these countries will continue to thrive and grow environmentally and economically.
+Businesses seek to invest in green industries.
+It is likely that these countries will continue to thrive and grow environmentally and economically.